Lew Wallace: U.S. diplomat in the Ottoman Empire

 On May 19, 1881, Wallace was appointed U.S. Minister to the Ottoman Empire in Constantinople (present-day Istanbul, Turkey).
 Wallace remained at the diplomatic post until 1885, and became a trusted friend of Sultan Abdul Hamid II.
 When a crisis developed between the Turkish and British governments over control of Egypt, Wallace served as an intermediary between the sultan and Lord Dufferin, the British ambassador.
 Although Wallace's efforts were unsuccessful, he earned respect for his efforts and a promotion in the U.S. diplomatic service.

 In 1883, an editorial aimed at Wallace appeared in the newspaper Havatzelet (xiii.
 No. 6) titled "An American and yet a Despot".
 The editorial caused the Havatzelet to be suspended and its editor Israel Dov Frumkin to be imprisoned for forty-five days by order from Constantinople, directed to the pasha of the Mutasarrifate of Jerusalem.
 The incident that led to the editorial was the dismissal, made at Wallace's request, of Joseph Kriger, the Jewish secretary and interpreter to the pasha of Jerusalem.
 Wallace complained that Kriger had failed to receive him with the honor due to his rank, and refused to issue any apology for the alleged shortcoming.
 Havatzelet claimed that the proceeding was instigated by missionaries, whom Wallace strongly supported.

-In addition to Wallace's diplomatic duties, which included protection of U.S. citizens and U.S. trade rights in the area, Wallace found time to travel and do historical research.
+In addition to Wallace's diplomatic duties, which included protection of U.S. citizens and U.S. trade rights in the area, Wallace found time to travel and conduct historical research.
 Wallace visited Jerusalem and the surrounding area, a setting in his previous novel, Ben-Hur, and did research in Constantinople, the locale for The Prince of India; or, Why Constantinople Fell, which he began writing in 1887.

 The election of Grover Cleveland, the Democratic candidate for president, ended Wallace's political appointment.
 He resigned from the U.S. diplomatic service on March 4, 1885.
 The sultan wanted Wallace to continue to work in the Ottoman Empire, and even made a proposal to have him represent Ottoman interests in England or France, but Wallace declined and returned home to Crawfordsville.